The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 She reached for her father who held her tightly, then pulled away to look at her.

-He gave her that look he always gave her when he didn’t need words.
-The one that expressed a little bit of displeasure over what she had done, mixed with pride that she’d had the fortitude to do the impossible anyway.
+He gave her that look he always gave her when he didn’t need words—a little displeasure over what she had done, mixed with pride that she’d had the fortitude to do the impossible anyway.

 “The war is over, father,” she said.
 “Our lands are restored.”